file-format/Docs/en/executable/jsf.md

 {
   "date": "2023-05-09",
   "keywords": [
-    "jsx file",
+    "jsf file",
-    "what is a jsx file",
+    "what is a jsf file",
-    "what is the format of jsx file",
+    "what is the format of jsf file",
-    "what does jsx file contain",
+    "what does jsf file contain",
     "file",
-    "jsx file extension",
+    "jsf file extension",
     "extension"
   ],
   "author": {